 - Allow plenty of time to complete your application form.
 It may not be as quick or simple as you expect.

-Tips from Business School students
+Tips from Business School students for application forms

 - Have a look at the application process and the type of questions you may be asked in your application the year before you actually apply, as this enables you to start preparing for your application well in advance without any surprises.